Both Liverpool and London are rich in culture, stunning architecture and innovation but where should you invest?

 Liverpool is experiencing phenomenal regeneration.
 The city has secured a significant number of regeneration projects including the: £350 million L2 Superport, £150 million Project Jennifer, £260 million Anfield Stadium Regeneration, £1 billion Liverpool ONE Shopping Centre and the £5.6 billion Liverpool Waters.

 This regeneration is set to grow even further over the next 10 to 20 years.
-Liverpool’s Knowledge Quarter for instance is currently benefitting from over £1 billion of investment.
-The team behind Knowledge Quarter Liverpool (KQ Liverpool) aim to reposition the city at the forefront of global innovation.
+Liverpool’s Knowledge Quarter (KQ Liverpool) is currently benefitting from over £1 billion of investment.
+The team behind Knowledge Quarter Liverpool aim to reposition the city at the forefront of global innovation.